barisione-biso/MillenniumDB/doc/property_path.md

  MATCH (?x)-[:teammate]->(B)
  ```

-This query asks about all connections or edges with `teammate` label.
-The semantic of this is like: _Give me all edges with `teammate` label that points to `B` node_.
-In this query, the output will be the two edges, because both are different edges.
+In this query, you ask for edges, not a property path.
+Then in the output the two paths will be returned (That means that `A` nodes will be duplicated).

 ## Getting the path